Reading Well for mental health

 What are the books and where can I find them?

-There are copies of each title at City, Cruddas Park, Denton Burn, East End, Fenham, Gosforth, Kenton, Newburn, Outer West and West End Libraries, which can be borrowed for a 4 week loan period, with the possibility of renewing the books if no one else has reserved them.
+There are copies of each title at 10 of our libraries: City, Cruddas Park, Denton Burn, East End, Fenham, Gosforth, Kenton, Newburn, Outer West and West End Libraries.
+Books can be borrowed for 4 weeks at a time, and this loan can be renewed if no-one else has reserved them.
 The recommended books can be found in the 'Reading Well' sections of each library participating in the scheme.
 Please ask a member of staff if you're unsure where this section is.
-Find my nearest participating library.
-Like any of our books, you can reserve these books and pick them up from any of our libraries.
-View the 37 titles recommended on the scheme
+View the 37 titles recommended on the scheme.

 How does it work?